VidyasagarAkhumukhi/Slash/README.md

 **The Slayer of Demons** is a third-person action RPG being built in **Unreal Engine 5**.
 Set in a desolate, fallen world, players take on the role of the last of a sacred order, tasked with hunting down powerful demons that have consumed the land.

-This README serves as a living document and devlog, tracking the progress from the initial world-building to the final gameplay mechanics.

 ## Core Features

 * **Challenging Combat:** A skill-based combat system emphasizing timing, dodging, and strategic use of abilities.